 Listen, you have no idea where you will end up, the moment you CHOOSE to make your dreams come true…the moment you take a chance and go after them.
 No one else will ever make your dreams come true.
 If you’re waiting for that to happen, you’ll wait forever.
 YOU have the power to make them happen.

 Sadly, more often than not, our own worst enemies…is yourself.
 DO NOT get in your OWN way!
 Do NOT trip over your own feet.
 Because I guarantee you, that unless you are completely intentional about your life, you will be tossed to and fro with every wave.
 Stand firm my friend, stand firm and go after what you want in life.
-It’s okay to be afraid, but don’t let it stop you!
+It’s okay to be afraid, but don’t let it stop you from creating what you want!
 Don’t always sit on the sidelines in the game of life when you could be out there living it!